ingeborgborhaug/sound-event-detection-aircrafts/README.md

 brew install portaudio
 ```

-If UnauthorizedAccess this to temporarily allow scrips in your session:
+If UnauthorizedAccess do this to temporarily allow scrips in your session:

 ```bash
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process